s4pv/NoMaD/README.md

 # 1st Approach: P2E Game (not pay to earn): LiveToTravel – CryptoZombies “fork”

 Consensus Mechanism: Proof of Work.
-If you stay on a fixed real place (Workplace) for several hours, your avatar will start to WORK, mining LIVE tokens.
+If you stay on a fixed real place (Workplace) for several hours, your avatar will start to WORK, mining MAD tokens.
 (Through glasses, smartwatch, notebook, and phone if possible, available and permissioned)

-When you TRAVEL, you will earn TRAVEL tokens (through an internal dex/swap staking or liquidity providing system of your tokens while traveling).
+When you TRAVEL, you will earn NOMAD tokens (through an internal dex/swap staking or liquidity providing system of your tokens while traveling).
 Additional proofs may be needed and posted public or private. (photos, videos, delta-time, non-VPN GPS validation, QR scans, etc)

-You can also mint pure AVATARS, or on the market you can trade AVATARS (NFT), PIECES (NFT) for LIVE & TRAVEL tokens respectively.
+You can also mint pure AVATARS, or on the market you can trade AVATARS (NFT), PIECES (NFT) for MAD & NOMAD tokens respectively.
 Also you can migrate your existing NFTs: CypherPunks, BoredApes, etc.

-You can BREED (mint) AVATARS (2 AVATARS -> a new AVATAR with mixed DNA) and MERGE (mint) PIECES (2 PIECES -> new PIECE with mixed characteristics) using LIVE & TRAVEL tokens which will be burnt.
+You can BREED (mint) AVATARS (2 AVATARS -> a new AVATAR with mixed DNA) and MERGE (mint) PIECES (2 PIECES -> new PIECE with mixed characteristics) using MAD & NOMAD tokens which will be burnt.

-TRAVEL Tokens are inflationary and LIVE tokens are deflationary.
-LIVE tokens are the governance token for community building.
+NOMAD Tokens are inflationary and LIVE tokens are deflationary.
+MAD tokens are the governance token for community building.

 Through an achievement points system, leveling, stats and race, the AVATAR have special real-life abilities and different quests access.
 Similar applies for PIECES.